eldhothomas/Charter/README.md

-# Webroot
+# Charter

 This is an assignment for Charter.

-Goal :-
+Goal of the assignment is to create an application will perform the following logic -

 - A customer receives 2 points for every dollar spent over $100 in each transaction, plus 1 point for every dollar spent over $50 in each transaction
 (e.g. a $120 purchase = 2x$20 + 1x$50 = 90 points).
 - Given a record of every transaction during a three month period, calculate the reward points earned for each customer per month and total.
 - Make up a data set to best demonstrate your solution
-- Check solution into GitHub, and send me a link to your project repo

 ## History

 4/26/2021  1.0.0   Started work.
-Created Git repository
+Created Git repository 4/26/2021  1.1.0   Created Point calculator Service

 ## Technology Highlights -